j-mnr/gophergo.dev/content/basics/04-operators.md

 These operators are _rarely_ used in Backend applications.
 They are useful when you are trying to squeeeeeze out every single iota of performance.
-Efficiency matters with things like games 🎮 or cryptography🔑, creating compilers, or even creating a database engines.
+Efficiency matters with things like games 🎮 or cryptography🔑, creating compilers, or even creating database engines.
 So if you're looking to get into those fields you might want to look into this deeper and listen 👂 up!

 You'll notice in Go we can represent numbers in their binary format by